c3rb3ru5d3d53c/binlex/README.md

 With **binlex** sever, you gain access to usernames, timestamps, and the sample hashes from which function signatures are derived, critical insights for collaborative analysis.

-A set of command-line tools are also provided to malware analysis and reverse engineers to help speed up the hunting of common patterns for threat hunting and detection.
+A set of command-line tools are also provided to malware analysts and reverse engineers to help speed up the hunting of common patterns for threat hunting and detection.

 For developers, **binlex** offers a **Rust API** and **Python bindings** to build custom tooling with minimal licensing restrictions. 🔓